bqworks/accordion-slider-jquery/docs/modules.md

 </div>
 ```

-As you can see above, the layers need to have `as-layer` class but they can be any HTML element: paragraphs, headings or just DIV elements.
+As you can see above, the layers need to have the `as-layer` class, but they can be any HTML element: paragraphs, headings or just DIV elements.

 Here is an example that adds some styling and animates the layers: